Jacobm1857/Jacobm1857/README.md

 Once the site is hosted, go to the Theme Chooser and click the "Choose a Theme" button.
 You Will be redirected to a new page with a bunch of different themes on display.
 Take some time to find a theme that you like.
 Once you've set your mind on one, click "Select Theme".
 Now your resume has a them that you can view by clicking the link at the top of the "GitHub Pages" area of settings.

 ##### Step 4.
 Modify Your Jekyll Theme with Frontmatter
-Now that your resume has a them, we can modify the theme to make it a little more personal to you.
+Now that your resume has a theme, we can modify the theme to make it a little more personal to you.

 Step 1: Go to your configuration file.
 Navigate back to your code tab in your repository.
 Now you'll find that there is a new file in your repository named "\_config.yml".
 Click on this file name to open it.
 Once on this page, click the pencil icon in the middle right of the screen to edit the text.